 Your son or daughter has accumulated 15 days of absences.
 After the 15th day, without a Medical Professional note excusing your child from school, you are required to provide a signed note from a Medical Professional or our School’s Nurse indicating your child had a medical reason for his or her absences.”
 The truancy officer will send home a letter notifying parent/guardian that their son/daughter is truant according to Minnesota Statute 250A.02, subdivision 3 and request a meeting to address the issue further.
 Other school officials may be requested to attend this meeting.
 School services or other outside services will be offered to assist with the problem when appropriate.
 A parent/student contract may be ordered.

 The truancy office will become officially involved in a student’s truant behavior when the number of unexcused absences approaches seven (7).
 However, the principal meets with the officer on a weekly basis to discuss students in trouble with truancy issues.
 The officer may begin working with the student and family on a preventative program.

-If absences still persist the truancy officer may refer the student to the county attorney’s office as a habitual truant to Minnesota Statue 260C.00, subdivision19.
+If absences still persist the truancy officer may refer the student to the county attorney’s office as a habitual truant to Minnesota Statute 260C.00, subdivision19.
 Upon receipt from the truancy officer the county attorney’s may elect to file a truancy petition with the district court.

-Students are expected to bring a note signed by the parent stating the reason for the absence to the office upon their return to school.
+Students are expected to bring a note signed by the parent stating the reason for the absence of the office upon their return to school.
 The note must specify the reason for the absence.
 If a note is not received within two school days, any unverified absences will be rolled over and considered unexcused.
-The unexcused absence means that any work missed may not be graded; and the student will be assigned up to an hour of detention for each hour unexcused.
-If a note or phone call is received after two school days, the absence will become excused but the student will still serve one hour of detention for not bringing a note to excuse the absence within the required two day time frame.
+The unexcused absence means that any work missed may not be graded, and the student will be assigned up to an hour of detention for each hour unexcused.
+If a note or phone call is received after two school days, the absence will become excused but the student will still serve one hour of detention for not bringing a note to excuse the absence within the required two-day time frame.

 VALID STUDENT ABSENCES